Group Relative Policy Optimization (GRPO)

 set_reference_policy(reference_update_tracker: int) None

-Update the reference policy when the reference policy update tracker is greater than the current reference policy update tracker.
+Update the reference policy when the tracker advances past the stored value.

 Parameters: